-This command saves a Topaz Command Line in the post-error buffer specified by bufferNumber as an unparsed Topaz command line.
-There are 10 buffers; bufferNumber must be a number between 1 and 10, inclusive.
+This command saves aTopazCommandLine in the post-error buffer specified by bufferNumber as an unparsed Topaz command line.
+There are 10 buffers; bufferNumber must be an integer between 1 and 10, inclusive.

 The post-error buffer commands apply under any of the following conditions: